tetsu4993/furima_28274/README.md

 | user     | references | null:false, FK:true |

 ### orders association
-has_one :parchases
+has_one :parchase
-belongs_to :users
+belongs_to :user
-belongs_to :items
+belongs_to :item